-Profile of Need used to identify needs of class - teacher adapts style, provisions and strategies to meet these needs

-- Member of staff has concerns regarding pupil's progress (discussed with HoD/in Pupil Progress meetings) - Quality 1st inclusive teaching to address refer to Mainstream Core Standards -What needs to change to support this pupil? - Speak to parents/carers and gain support, can they offer any suggestions? - Collect evidence on class provision map, concerns/incident sheets - Classroom based strategies &/ or targeted support (booster or catch up interventions - Review after 6 weeks

-(Note: if the pupil is significantly behind their peers, they may need to be placed on the SEND register straight away - taking in to consideration previous support in school or if the pupil is new to the school - this should be done in consultation with the SENDCo and parents/carers).

-Cantinua ta manita

-Improvement

-- Continue to monitor and maintain successful differentiated approaches - Review with parent

-No Improvement

-- Speak with SENDCO/ department leaders/teachers for advice and possibly try different strategies, resources or equipment - does the pupil need a referral to the SENDCo? - Complete any assessments required; (SEMH scales, Boxall Profile, BPVS; DST (RAPID); Observations; Language for Learning; Language Link) to support targets and strategies; - put in place recommendations based on these assessments - Refer to Mainstream Core Standards and assess whether there is any different support that can be put in place - Consider whether the pupil needs to go on to the SEND register- do in consultation with the SENDCo and parents/carers and set outcomes relevant to area of difficulty
+Profile of Need used to identify needs of class - teacher adapts style, Improvement provisions and strategies to meet these needs Continue to monitor and Member of staff has concerns regarding pupil's progress (discussed with maintain successful DL/in Pupil Progress meetings) differentiated approaches Quality first teaching to address - refer to Mainstream Core Standards - Review with parent What needs to change to support this pupil?
+Speak to parents/carers and gain support, can they offer any suggestions?
+Collect evidence on class provision map, concerns/incident sheets Classroom based strategies &/ or targeted support (booster or catch up interventions Review after 6 weeks (Note: if the pupil is significantly behind their peers, they may need to be placed on the SEND register straight away - taking in to consideration previous support in school or if the pupil is new to the school - this should Improvement be done in consultation with the SENDCo and parents/carers).
+Continue to monitor and maintain successful No Improvement differentiated approaches Review with parent Speak with SENDCO/ department leaders/teachers for advice and possibly try different strategies, resources or equipment - does the pupil need a referral to the SENDCo?
+Complete any assessments required; (SEMH scales, Boxall Profile, BPVS; DST (RAPID); Observations; Language for Learning; Language Link) to support targets and strategies; - put in place recommendations based on these assessments Improvement Refer to Mainstream Core Standards and assess whether there is any Continue to monitor and different support that can be put in place maintain successful differentiated approaches Review with parent No Improvement If this hasn't been done - complete a referral form and give to SENDCo and share evidence of what has been done so far: Consider whether the pupil needs a referral for outside agency support -SALT/LIFT/NEFLT?
+Consider whether the pupil needs a more personalised plan Review after 6 weeks

-Improvement

-Continue to monitor and maintain successful differentiated approaches Review with parent

-No Improvement

-- If this hasn't been done complete a referral form and give to SENDCo and share evidence of what has been done so far: - Consider whether the pupil needs a referral for outside agency support -SALT/LIFT/NEFLT? - Consider whether the pupil needs a more personalised plan - Review after 6 weeks

-Improvement

-- Continue to monitor and maintain successful differentiated approaches - Review with parent

-No Improvement (Child may need more specialist support at this point depending on external advice and further discussions with the SENDCo, parents/Carers)
+No Improvement - Child may need more specialist support at this point depending on external advice and further discussions with the SENDCo and parents/carers

-- If this hasn't happened yet refer to LIFT and seek support from STLS and/or other outside agencies, such as EP assessment/SALT assessments - Review current interventions and change or plan further interventions (1:1, Learning Mentors, Speech and Language sessions); discuss with parents additional support either within school or external support from other agencies such as SALT - Review after 6 weeks. - Does the pupils provision exceed £6000.00 apply for High Needs Funding/SENIF if necessary - Or in consultation with parents/carers complete an Appendix 2 for an EHCP
+- If this hasn't happened yet refer to LIFT and seek support from STLS and/or other outside agencies, such as Educational Psychologist or SALT assessments - Review current interventions and change or plan further interventions (1:1, Learning Mentors, Speech and Language sessions); discuss with parents/carers additional support either within school or external support from other agencies such as SALT - Review after 6 weeks.